 Churches and non-profit organizations have created and continue to create Homeless Camps.
-The local community action agency brought in Pellet Houses to help meet the needs of the unhoused.
-Coos Healthier Together and the Advanced Health Community Advisory Council (CAC) continue to support these efforts as well as the long-term, sustainable efforts of the Coos Housing Action Program.
+The Community Health Improvement Plan and the Advanced Health Community Advisory Council (CAC) continue to support these and other efforts to meet immediate needs for shelter, as well as the long-term, sustainable efforts of the Coos Housing Action Program.
+Local cities are working to identify additional locations for pallet housing.